 - Maximum potential - a no-risk opportunity for you to sample the latest crop of highly talented, motivated and hard-working students

 - Low costs - you do not need to employ the intern.
-Instead, you may offer assistance in the form of an education bursary, of no less than $406.00 per week for internship commencing after 01 September 2018.
-The bursary is reviewed annually and will increase to $413.00 per week for internships starting after 01 September 2019.
+Instead, you may offer assistance in the form of an education bursary, of no less than $413.00 per week for internships commencing after 01 September 2019.
+The bursary is reviewed annually and may increase after 01 September 2020.
 Most Internship Providers offer more than the minimum.

 - Limited commitment – assuming 40 hours/week the intern will be with you for up to 24 weeks (in order to complete the required number of hours).

 - Future planning - an opportunity to assess the potential of tomorrow's full-time broadcasters.